A subordinate, or dependent, clause is similar to a main clause, but it is not a complete thought.

 Subordinating Conjunction Examples

-The seals is the subject, and sing is the verb.
+Aliens is the subject, and abduct is the verb.

-because they fear the night = subordinate clause
+because they admire their spots = subordinate clause

-They is the subject, and fear is the verb.
+They is the subject, and admire is the verb.
 It is subordinate because it begins with the subordinating conjunction because.

 Relative Pronoun Examples